 He opens the door for me, and I head out into the driveway to the old clunker car Uncle Ronnie gave me for my birthday last year.
 It’s an absolute piece of crap, but I don’t think I’ve ever loved anything more.

-“Drive safe!”
+“Drive safe, Jasper!”
 Dad shouts from the porch.
 I throw him a wave as I climb into the clunker and coax the engine into starting up.

 Gravel crunches under the wheels of the car and I’m off, rattling down the road toward Nelson Springs High and the boy whose life I ruined six years ago.